PINTO0309/onnx2tf/docs/fb_refactor8_improvements.md

 and phase-store contracts.
 The sole xfail is the intentionally absent owner.
 Production, public behavior, dependencies, TensorFlow isolation, and the exactly 128-ID/128-owner store remain unchanged.

+## Very-late SiNet recovery-tail characterization checkpoint

+The current characterized inventory contains 54 unconsumed lowerer-result assignments.
+The next selected pair is the absolute-end SiNet terminal-layout recovery followed immediately by the same context's pre-add/resize recovery callback.
+Both are observation-only, and there is no guard, phase record, progress callback, result consumer, or other mutation between them.

+The proposed owner must pass the exact `SINetTerminalLayoutRecoveryContext` to the terminal-layout child and then invoke that context's unchanged `preadd_resize_recovery` callback.
+It must preserve call order and return both complete raw tuples without copying or normalization.
+The recorded terminal indexed-shape convergence remains the predecessor, and recorded very-late residual affine/PRELU cleanup remains the successor outside the owner.
+Both lowerer wrappers and every other independent recovery route remain intact.

+`tests/test_flatbuffer_direct_very_late_sinet_recovery_tail_orchestration.py`
+fixes adjacency, zero-argument wrapper contracts, context construction, callback ownership, complete nested result schemas, observation-only result use, and both outer phase boundaries.
+Sequential characterization under the core-only `uv` environment reports `1 passed, 1 xfailed in 0.59s` focused and `456 passed, 1 xfailed in 18.89s` across the affected SiNet, singleton Reshape, CSP-attention, shared-context, callback-composition, architecture, efficiency, phase-store, and terminal-validation contracts.
+The sole xfail is the intentionally absent owner.
+Production, dependencies, TensorFlow isolation, and the exactly 128-ID/128-owner store remain unchanged.